 Instead of letting all-or-nothing thoughts convince you that anything less than perfection is a failure, view each new choice you make about your diet as a clean new slate.

-For many people, potlucks, happy hour, and dining out are something to look forward to.
-But for someone struggling to stick to a new or healthy diet, they can feel like another hurdle to overcome.
+For many people, potlucks, happy hours, and dining out are something to look forward to.
+But for someone struggling to stick to a new or nutritious diet, these events can feel like another hurdle to overcome.

-Restaurant meals tend to be higher in calories, sodium, sugar, fat, and ultra-processed foods than meals cooked at home, and they often come in large serving sizes (33, 34).
+Restaurant meals tend to be higher in calories, sodium, sugar, fat, and ultra-processed foods than meals cooked at home, and they often come in large serving sizes.

 Simply put, it’s easy to overdo it when eating out, and maintaining a healthy diet while eating out can be very challenging.